google/angle/doc/CaptureAndReplay.md

     $ adb shell chmod 777 /sdcard/Android/data/$PACKAGE_NAME/angle_capture
     ```

-2. Set properties to use for environment variable
+2. Set properties to use for environment variables

     On Android, it is difficult to set an environment variable before starting native code.
-    To work around this, ANGLE will read debug system properties before starting the capture
+    To work around this, ANGLE will read debug system properties before starting each capture
     and use them to prime environment variables used by the capture code.

-    Note: Mid-execution capture doesn't work for Android just yet, so frame_start must be
-    zero, which is the default.
-This it is sufficient to only set the end frame.
-    ```
-    $ adb shell setprop debug.angle.capture.frame_end 200
-    ```
+    As with desktop captures, Android captures can be taken from a starting frame to an
+    ending frame or triggered at an arbitrary frame.

     There are other properties that can be set that match 1:1 with the env vars, but
     they are not required for capture: